Nomen non est omen: Why it is too soon to identify ultra-compact objects as black holes: Navigating the ultra-compact object zoo

-\textbf{Introduction} \\ Black holes are arguably the most celebrated prediction of general relativity.
-Initially regarded merely as mathematical curiosities, steady advances in the precision of astronomical observations have gradually shifted our perception of black holes from purely mathematical objects to potentially real physical entities.
-The last few decades in particular have produced strong evidence for the existence of dark massive compact objects (commonly referred to as ``astrophysical black hole candidates'' or simply ``astrophysical black holes'').
-Prominent examples include the tracking of stellar orbits \cite{g:08,g:09}, detection of gravitational waves by laser interferometry \cite{LIGO:Virgo:16,LIGO:Virgo:KAGRA:21}, and imaging of the photosphere/shadow by very-long-baseline-interferometry \cite{EHT:19,EHT:22}.
-Nonetheless, the true physical nature of these objects remains unknown \cite{v:09,cp:19}: contemporary models describe them either as horizonless ultra-compact objects (UCOs) or genuine black holes with some type of horizon.
-A rudimentary classification scheme of dark compact objects is presented in Fig.~\ref{fig:UCOclassification}.\\ If genuine black holes exist, we must come to terms with the consequences of their existence, such as the singularities and strange causal structures they inevitably introduce.\footnote{While it may be possible to avoid MBH-like singularities in models of RBHs, their dynamic evolution is severely constrained by self-consistency requirements, and their stability requires further investigation, as detailed in Refs.~\cite{pi:89,pi:90,o:91,ha:10,dmt:22}.} Somewhat surprisingly, despite the profound impact on our understanding of fundamental physics, the not-so-subtle differences between horizonless UCOs and black holes are often ignored in present-day scientific endeavours.
-A recent example is the press conference held by the European Southern Observatory (ESO) and the Event Horizon Telescope (EHT) project at the ESO headquarters on 12\textsuperscript{th} May 2022.
-The following quote is a verbatim excerpt from the opening statement \cite{ESO:EHT:pressconference}: \begin{quote} ``This is the first image of the supermassive black hole at the heart of our Milky Way galaxy, Sagittarius A*.
-For decades, we have known about a compact object that is at the heart of our galaxy that is four million times more massive than our sun.
-Today, right this moment, we have direct evidence that this object is a black hole.'' \end{quote} To assess the validity of this statement (and analogous claims), we must have a clear understanding of what makes a black hole a black hole, and, in particular, what distinguishes a black hole from alternative descriptions of dark massive compact objects such as horizonless UCOs.
+To assess the validity of the claim that the observed objects are black holes, we must have a clear understanding of what makes a black hole a black hole, and, in particular, what distinguishes a black hole from alternative descriptions of dark massive compact objects such as horizonless UCOs.
 While there is no unanimously agreed upon definition of a black hole \cite{c:19}, trapping of light is a commonly accepted feature that naturally emerges in all conventionally relevant contexts.
-The notion of a trapped spacetime domain can be expressed mathematically using the concept of a closed trapped surface pioneered by Sir Roger Penrose \cite{p:68}.
+The notion of a trapped spacetime domain can be expressed mathematically using the concept of a closed trapped surface pioneered by Sir Roger Penrose \cite{p:65,p:68}.
 The outermost boundary of a trapped spacetime region, from which not even light can escape, is popularly referred to as its horizon.
-A well-known example is the event horizon; it is the boundary of the black holes predicted by general relativity (so-called mathematical black holes, abbrev.\ MBHs in Fig.~\ref{fig:UCOclassification}).
-Schwarzschild and Kerr black holes are typical examples, and astronomical observations are typically modeled based on the Schwarzschid/Kerr paradigm.
+A well-known example is the event horizon; it is the boundary of the black holes predicted by general relativity (so-called mathematical black holes, abbrev.\ MBHs).
+Schwarzschild and Kerr black holes are typical examples, and astrophysical observations are typically modeled based on the Schwarzschild/Kerr paradigm.